 A required weekly seminar series, conducted by psychology, psychiatry, and other faculty and professionals on a rotating basis, addresses a variety of professional, ethical, diversity, equity, and other social issues.
-The specific content varies somewhat from year to year, and seminars selected will depend on trainee interest.
+The specific content varies from year to year, and the seminars selected will depend on trainee interest.
+Included in this didactic series are recurring professional development seminars.
+These seminars provide a unique and meaningful experience for interns to explore their professional and personal values, identify career pathways, receive writing feedback, and explore leadership identities and skills.
 Didactic seminars are being held in an interactive webinar format, although in-person seminars will be offered post-pandemic.
-Interns also have the opportunity to attend the wide range of seminars and colloquia presented by faculty and invited speakers in various departments in the School of Medicine and other parts of the University.
+Interns also have the opportunity to attend the wide range of seminars and colloquia presented by faculty and invited speakers in various departments in the School of Medicine and other parts of the University

 Interns may be invited to make presentations to School of Medicine trainees or to various courses on campus.

-- Conferences.
 Interns are encouraged to participate in workshops and conferences and are provided time off to attend.